knziiy/SelfSignedCertGenerator/Readme.md

 - `server_certificate.pem` - The server certificate signed by your CA, including all specified SANs.
 - `ca_private_key.pem` - Private key for the CA.
 - `server_private_key.pem` - Private key for the server certificate.
-- `server_csr.pem` - Certificate Signing Request for the server certificate, including SANs.
+- `server_csr.pem` - Certificate Signing Request for the server certificate, including SANs if specified.

 ## License